LuckyHyena/DnD/tomb_of_annihilation/player_notes/dramatis_personae.md

 More information on the individual merchant princes can be found as part of the page on [items available for purchase in Port Nyanzaru](list_of_items_available_for_purchase_in_Port_Nyanzaru.md#top).

-# Sibonseni, Mother of Prosperity
+# Mother of Prosperity Sibonseni
 Mother of Prosperity SEH-bone-SEN-ay is Port Nyanzaru's **high priestess of Waukeen**, the deity of trade and wealth, and the most powerful person in Port Nyanzaru besides the merchant princes.
 Many international merchants come to Port Nyanzaru just to seek out Sibonseni and her advice or blessing for important business deals.
 Among the city's own citizens, the Mother of Prosperity is known as a generous sharer of the wealth Waukeen has brought her temple.
-Nevertheless, the **Hall of Gold** in the market ward is by far the largest and most opulent temple in Port Nyanzaru.
+Nevertheless, the [**Hall of Gold**](activities_in_Port_Nyanzaru.md#worshipping) in the market ward is by far the largest and most opulent temple in Port Nyanzaru.

 ![Mother of Prosperity Sibonseni](images/bar-owner-Lethhonel-Krisdan.png)